Home Health Services

 After assessing your individual needs, your physical therapist will structure a plan to restore you to an optimal level of function.
 Utilizing a variety of interventions to assist you in achieving your therapeutic goals, your physical therapist will help you in the following areas: walking, getting in and out of bed, balance training, strength training, and tolerance to activity.

 Your independence is just as important to us as it is to you.
 Our goal for occupational therapy patients is always to regain as much independence as possible in performing everyday activities.
-Your occupational therapist will work with you to achieve your rehabilitation goals in your activities of daily living such as dressing, bathing, toileting, homemaking tasks, training on the usage of adaptive equipment.
+Your occupational therapist will work with you to achieve your rehabilitation goals in your activities of daily living such as dressing, bathing, toileting, homemaking tasks, training on the use of adaptive equipment.
 Home assessments may take place and we strive to educate both the patient and patient family members.

-The ultimate goal of speech therapy services is to assist you in restoring functional communication, memory/problem solving skills, and swallowing function that may occur as a result of neurological problems, stroke, head injury or developmental delays.
+The ultimate goal of speech therapy services is to assist you in restoring functional communication, memory/problem-solving skills, and swallowing function that may occur as a result of neurological problems, stroke, head injury or developmental delays.
 Your speech therapist will utilize a variety of therapy interventions to assist you in achieving your rehabilitation goals in these areas: expressive language, receptive language, speech production, memory/problem solving, and swallowing.

 Our highly qualified personnel include professionals skilled in: